ibm-cloud-docs/power-iaas/managing-spp.md

 ## Pricing for shared processor pool
 {: #price-spp}

-When you use SPP, you pay for the following items:
+When using SPP, you pay for the following:

+* SPP reserved cores that use dedicated host.
-* SPP reserved cores that use the shared capped part number.
+* SPP reserved cores that use the shared capped host.
-* Virtual server instance cores that are deployed into the SPP that use shared uncapped part number.
+* VM cores that are deployed into the SPP that use shared uncapped host.

-The SPP helps you to manage CPU cores only.
-Pricing for memory and storage remains the same as earlier.
+With SPP you can manage CPU cores.
+Pricing for memory and storage is charged as ususal.
 The total estimated cost page does not show the SPP reserved cores-related costs because of service-level estimator limitations.
 For more information about pricing for SPP in IBM {{site.data.keyword.powerSys_notm}}, see [Pricing for {{site.data.keyword.powerSys_notm}}](/docs/power-iaas?topic=power-iaas-pricing-virtual-server-on-cloud).
 For more information about pricing for SPP in IBM {{site.data.keyword.powerSys_notm}} Private Cloud, see [FAQ on pricing](/docs/power-iaas?topic=power-iaas-pricing-private-cloud#faq).
 {: note}

 ## Configuring a shared processor pool